SchlossLab/severe-CDI/paper/paper-gfm.md

-be gained by implementing OTU-based models, routinely sequencing and profiling the microbial communities of CDI patients could be justified. resistance to vancomycin is increasing in staph, cdi, and enterococci – even more important to find alternate treatments.
+be gained by implementing OTU-based models, routinely sequencing and profiling the microbial communities of CDI patients could be justified. resistance to vancomycin is increasing in staph, cdi, and enterococci – even more important to find alternate treatments. analysis of clinical value could be extended to include costs as well as include other treatments if evidence of severity prevention emerges. bezlotoxumab shown to prevent systemic organ damage in a mouse study (Mileto et al.
+2022).

 Models predicting the pragmatic definition yielded the best NNS.
 While the attributable definition had a worse NNS for our OTU-based models, it